Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Furthermore, some have seen them making a kicking motion to discharge urticating bristles (Bertani 1996).
 I haven't seen this either, but don't doubt it.

-Avicularia walckenaeri
+Avicularia violacea*, walckenaeri

 None

-Ephebopus cyanognathus
+Ephebopus cyanognathus None

-French Guiana Blue Fang
+French Guiana Blue Fang in the pet trade)

 Gorgeous!
 They have purplish legs and opisthosomas, blue chelicera that are stunning, and yellow to orangish bands at the leg joints.
 They were described by Rick West in 2000.